exec-helper/source/src/plugins/docs/exec-helper-plugins-clang-static-analyzer.md

 \include clang-static-analyzer.example

 ## Additional files
-In order for the above example to work, the following files need to be created in the same directory as well:
+In order for the above example to work, the following file hierarchy needs to be created in the directory:

 _Makefile_:
 \include Makefile

-_hello.cpp:_
+_src/hello.cpp:_
 \include hello.cpp

-_world.cpp:_
+_src/world.cpp:_
 \include world.cpp

 ## Usage